What the Organisation Can and Cannot Control

 What you can't control is the outbound path.
 Specifically, any TLS session initiated from inside your network to a third-party endpoint.
 SaaS applications, partner APIs, vendor portals, cloud services your users connect to directly.
 If PII or sensitive data flows from your network to those endpoints, the TLS negotiation happens between your user's device (or your outbound proxy) and a server you don't own.
 Whether that session uses ML-KEM is entirely the vendor's decision.
 You can't configure it.
 You can only ask them where they're on their roadmap.

 The gap that is harder to close: Outbound proxy inspection is exactly where this gets complicated.
-A proxy like Netskope or Zscaler intercepts and re-encrypts outbound TLS, which means it's also the TLS client for the leg connecting to the destination.
+An outbound proxy intercepts and re-encrypts outbound TLS, which means it's also the TLS client for the leg connecting to the destination.
 If that proxy doesn't support ML-KEM on its outbound leg, every session it inspects is classically encrypted to the destination, regardless of what the user's device would have negotiated directly.
-As of April 2026, Netskope's ML-KEM support for outbound proxy legs is still in their roadmap and isn't yet available.

 The Architecture: Two TLS Legs